AdamNaghs/cvector/README.md

 Ex: closing windows thread handles needs CloseHandle(threads[i]).

 This can be avoided by writing a function to do your specific clearing/removing.

+# Why did you make this?
+C++ already has a vector!
+I wanted to stick to C and try to challenge myself to create a general vector.
+Arrays are great but often you do not know how much data you need to store and its annoying rewritting a dynamic array for every data type I need.
+So writting a macro to do it all for me seemed like a no brainer.
+This was my first time using a macro to create an object for me so if you have any advice on how I did please let me know I would be interested to hear.

+I decided to keep the complexity low and leave functions like pop out because you can recreate the functionality with two calls.
+After testing the vector I decided a fun application would be a memory debugger.
+That debugger is included and allows the user to inspect their memory and detect and patch memory leaks.

+If I had to rewrite this I'd probably lose the function pointers and shorten the names for the functions.
+I realize thats an easy change, but when defining the vector, while I did my best not to call anything through function pointer, there are a few places where I needed to use them.
+This could be remedied by increasing the number of arguments you need to pass to DEFINE_VEC, but you have to pass so many already I don't its worth the change.
+Also shortening the function names would be a deep refactor of all of this git repo which would be too much to ensure functionality.